anna sui has made a global empire out of her teenage dreams | read | i-D

 Anna's astute business sense is as natural to her as, say, her love for music.
 (Growing up, she would go to underage Iggy Pop concerts in Ann Arbor with her older brother; her show soundtracks are legendary.)

 The Sui parents, Anna writes, "knew the value of a dollar."
 She is also, by her own account, a fierce shopper.
 I ask her about a shopping trip she mentions in the book.
-In 1995, she traveled to London with Marc Jacobs and Martine Sitbon.
+In 1995, she travelled to London with Marc Jacobs and Martine Sitbon.
 "It's what we've always done," she explains.
 "I said to Marc, 'I think I'm going to go to London next week,' and he said, 'Oh, maybe I'll come with you.'
 So then I called Martine and she came from Paris.
 We all went around together, with my friend Anita Pallenberg."
 Saturday was the designated shopping day.
 They spent hours at Portobello Market.
 "Then I wanted to go to Alfies [Antique Market] and Cornucopia.
 They were like, 'Can't we have lunch first?'
 But I said, 'Come on, let's go there and then we can have lunch.'
-Marc thought I was such a slave-driver with this schedule.
 We ended up not having lunch at all.
 If the stores had been open at night, I would have kept going!"

 "I'm really happy that fashion has come my way again," Anna says, when I ask her about the current spotlight on her work.
 "It was pretty scary during those minimal times."
 I ask her too about the spell of recent collections by other designers that seem to recall early Anna Sui.
 "It's very welcome," she replies.
 "I love fashion, and I love shopping, and I wear other designers' clothes.
 I'm so thrilled that there's so much to choose from now.
 And it just makes my collection more relevant now too."